jostylr/mord/structure.md

 ### Read list txt

+The list has the following format.

+* `# Title ; description` This is a part with a title and a short description.
+* `## Title ; description` This is a chapter with a title and a short description.
+* `name-stuff.md date date title` is an actual entry.
+The first date is the last updated date, the second is the published date.
+Then we have the actual title.
+If an entry does not have a `date date title` then it gets generated.
+It should never have a title without the two dates.

 We need to grab the list file, then split it into lines.

     oldlist = fs.readFileSync(list, {encoding:"utf8"});